 At our school the EYFS teacher acts a 'Key Person' to all children in EYFS - this means that they are responsible for bonding with all of them, as well as for assessing and planning for the whole class.
-The teaching assistants act key workers to small teams of children and support the teacher in observing and planning for the children's next steps.
-Every child is allocated a key person.
+The teaching assistants support the teacher in observing and planning for the children's next steps.